quipucords/qpc/docs/source/man.rst

 ``--output-file=path``

-  Required.
+  Optional.
 Sets the path to a file location where the report data is saved.
 The file extension must be ``.tar.gz``.
+If this field is not provided, it will automatically generate a JSON report to stdout.

 Downloading Reports